How to Apply for Canadian Visa through a Provincial Nominee Program (PNP)?

 - Express Entry stream

 This stream operates in coordination with the federal express entry system of Canada.
 Under EE stream, candidates need to register in the express entry system and then get selected in the express entry pool of candidates.
 The provinces enrolled in express have the access to express entry pool.
-The provinces can view the candidates in the EE Pool and subsequently send notification to the selected candidates to apply in their respective PNPs.
+The provinces can view the candidates in the EE Pool and subsequently send the notification to the selected candidates to apply in their respective PNPs.
 If a candidate is able to get the provincial nomination, he/she gets the 600 additional CRS points in express entry, which usually ensures the ITA (invitation to apply) of that candidate for PR Visa from IRCC.